 On August 20, 2020 NYS Election Law was amended to define the term "illness" for the purposes of absentee voting.
 It includes instances where a voter is unable to appear personally at the polling place of the election district in which they are qualified voter because there is a risk of contracting or spreading a disease causing illness to the voter or to other members of the public.

 You may apply for an absentee ballot under temporary illness if you wish to avoid voting in person because of COVID-19 concerns.
-You may request an absentee ballot through an application in the mail/email, through an email that includes your name, date of birth, reason you are requesting, address you are registered at and the address where you wish to receive your ballot, by faxing an application to (716)938-2775 or by utilizing the state portal to request an absentee ballot for the November 3rd General Election.
+You may request an absentee ballot through an application in the mail/email, through an email that includes your name, date of birth, reason you are requesting, address you are registered at and the address where you wish to receive your ballot, by faxing an application to (716) 938-2775 or by utilizing the state portal to request an absentee ballot for the upcoming election.

 If you have questions contact the Board of Elections at (716) 938-2400.

 A voter may be eligible for an absentee ballot if he/she is absent from the county on Election Day, temporarily ill or physically disabled, permanently ill or physically disabled, have duties related to the care of one of more individuals who are ill or physically disabled, a patient or inmate in a Veterans' Administration Hospital, an inmate awaiting trial or in prison for a conviction of a crime or offense which was not a felony.

 Absentee ballots will be sent to voters approximately 45 days prior to the election, please submit your request as early as possible if you fall under the above guidelines.

-Absentee ballots must be postmarked on or before the election and received no later than seven days after the election, or dropped off at the Board of Elections office, at one of our Early Voting sites or at any of Cattaraugus County's 52 polling sites on November 2, 2021.
+Absentee ballots must be postmarked on or before the election and received no later than seven days after the election, or dropped off at your local Board of Elections office, at one of your county Early Voting sites or at any of Cattaraugus County's 52 polling sites on November 2, 2021.